US To Provide $2.3 Bn In New Security Aid For Ukraine - UrduPoint

 US To Provide $2.3 Bn In New Security Aid For Ukraine

-The United States will provide a new $2.3 billion package of security assistance for Ukraine that will include key air defense and anti-tank weapons, US Defense Secretary Lloyd Austin said Tuesday

-Washington, (APP - UrduPoint / Pakistan Point News - 2nd Jul, 2024) The United States will provide a new $2.3 billion package of security assistance for Ukraine that will include key air defense and anti-tank weapons, US Defense Secretary Lloyd Austin said Tuesday.
+Washington, (APP - UrduPoint / Pakistan Point News - 3rd Jul, 2024) The United States will provide a new $2.3 billion security assistance package for Ukraine that will include key air defense and anti-tank weapons, US Defense Secretary Lloyd Austin said Tuesday.

-The announcement comes as Kyiv's weakened and outgunned forces struggle to hold back invading Russian troops, with Moscow regularly claiming the capture of new villages in the eastern Ukraine.
+The announcement comes as Kyiv's weakened and outgunned forces are struggling to hold back invading Russian troops, with Moscow regularly claiming the capture of new villages in eastern Ukraine.

 "The United States will soon announce more than $2.3 billion in new security assistance for Ukraine," Austin said at the start of a meeting with his Ukrainian counterpart Rustem Umerov.

-"It will also enable the United States to procure more Patriot and NASAMS air defense interceptors that will be provided on an accelerated timeline," the US defense chief said.
+"It will also enable the United States to procure more Patriot and NASAMS air defense interceptors which will be provided on an accelerated timeline," the US defense chief said.

 Umerov thanked Austin for Washington's assistance, saying that "with that support, we will stop Russia and stop the aggression."